Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Introduction

-In this work, based on FEALPy \cite{wei2024fealpy}, we take an alternative approach compared to frameworks like Torch-FEniCS or PyTorch-FEA by implementing a modular design for FEM computations, natively integrated with PyTorch's tensor computing and auto-differentiation features.
+In this work, based on FEALPy \cite{wei2024fealpy}, we take an alternative approach compared to frameworks like Torch-FEniCS or PyTorch-FEA by implementing a modular design for FEM computations, natively integrated with PyTorch's tensor computing and AD features.
 Moreover, it utilizes high-level interfaces while with low-level access to manipulate data.
 FEALPy is a cross-platform Computed-Aided-Engineering engine, supporting multiple computation backends including PyTorch.
 Its design structure already facilitates many applications, see \cite{2022ChenHuangWei,2018WangWei} for example.
-The novel modules in FEALPy, named Learning-Automated FEM (LA-FEM), offers several remarkable features: \begin{itemize}[leftmargin=2em] \item All LA-FEM modules are compatible with PyTorch's auto-differentiation, allowing FEM components to incorporate learnable parameters.
-Optimizing these parameters mirrors the training process of neural networks. \item LA-FEM is fully tensor-based, encompassing FE shape function generation, integration, and matrix assembly, and harnesses the parallel computing power of GPUs. \item LA-FEM supports native batch-wise computation, consistent with PyTorch’s data manipulation, enabling simultaneous solutions of multiple PDEs in a parallelized framework. \end{itemize} LA-FEM is structured around highly object-oriented modules, including \texttt{Mesh}, \texttt{FunctionSpace}, and \texttt{FEM}, with the \texttt{FEM} module further composed of \texttt{Integrator} and \texttt{Form} objects.
-This modular architecture makes LA-FEM highly scalable, maintainable, and user-friendly, supporting customized FEM computations across various applications.
+The novel modules in FEALPy, named Learning-Automated FEM (LA-FEM), offer several remarkable features: \begin{itemize}[leftmargin=2em] \item All LA-FEM modules are compatible with PyTorch's AD interface, allowing all FEM components to incorporate learnable parameters.
+Optimizing these parameters mirrors the training process of NNs. \item LA-FEM is fully tensor-based, encompassing FE shape function generation, integration, and matrix assembly, and harnesses the parallel computing power of GPUs. \item LA-FEM supports native batch-wise computation, consistent with PyTorch's data manipulation, enabling simultaneous solutions of multiple PDEs in a parallelized framework. \end{itemize} {In the present work, all these features collectively aid in realizing the desired ``solver-in-the-loop" method for training the fLB orders to produce an optimal preconditioner for improving the reconstructions.}